abaisero/gym-gridverse/docs/guides/observation_functions.rst

 a dictionary-like object through which to register and retrieve observation functions.
-Observation functions are registered using the registry's :py:meth:`~gym_gridverse.envs.observation_functions.ObservationFunctionRegistry.register` method, which can be used as a decorator (see :ref:`Custom Observation Functions`).
+Observation functions are registered using the registry's :py:meth:`~gym_gridverse.envs.observation_functions.ObservationFunctionRegistry.register` method, which can be used as a decorator (see :ref:`guides/observation_functions:Custom Observation Functions`).

 .. automethod:: gym_gridverse.envs.observation_functions.ObservationFunctionRegistry.register
     :noindex: